 The Department of Transportation (DOT) published its Semiannual Regulatory Agenda on November 22, 1999, listing in Appendix D (64 FR 64684) those regulations that each operating administration will review under section 610 during the next 12 months.
-Appendix D also contains DOT's 10-year review plan for all of its existing regulations.
+Appendix D contained DOT's 10-year review plan for all of its existing regulations.
+On November 24, 2008, NHTSA published in the Federal Register (73 FR 71401) a revised 10-year review plan for its existing regulations.

 The National Highway Traffic Safety Administration (NHTSA, "we") has divided its rules into 10 groups by subject area.
 Each group will be reviewed once every 10 years, undergoing a two-stage process-an Analysis Year and a Review Year.
 For purposes of these reviews, a year will coincide with the fall-to-fall publication schedule of the Semiannual Regulatory Agenda.
-Thus, Year 1 (1998) began in the fall of 1999; Year 2 (1999) began in the fall of 1999 and ended in the fall of 2000; and so on.
+The newly revised 10-year plan will assess years 9 and 10 of the old plan in years 1 and 2 of the new plan.
+Year 1 (2008) began in the fall of 2008 and will end in the fall of 2009; Year 2 (2009) will begin in the fall of 2009 and will end in the fall of 2010; and so on.